Bailey Rowe

-Bailey George Rowe (born 5 March 2002) is a British Virgin Islands footballer who currently plays for Poole Town and the British Virgin Islands national team.
+Bailey George Rowe (born 5 March 2002) is a British Virgin Islands footballer who currently plays for Portland United and the British Virgin Islands national team.
 He is the youngest goalscorer in the history of the BVI senior national side.

 Club career

 Rowe began his career in the youth set-up at Weymouth of the Southern League Premier South.
 Rowe scored two goals in the final of the Under-15 Dorset Youth County Cup as Weymouth defeated Merley Cobham Sports 5–1.
 That season, the team completed the treble by also winning the League Cup and County Cup.
 Rowe scored against Dorchester Magpies in the 5–3 victory in League Cup final.
 For the 2018 season, the club finished 4th in the Division One of the Dorset Youth Football League.

 Rowe later signed for Poole Town.

 In January 2022 he joined Hamworthy United as part of an effort to regain match fitness as a long-term injury.